mlubinsky-arm/mbed-os-example-tls/README.md

-# Mbed TLS Examples on Mbed OS
+#  MQTT client with TLS  on Mbed OS

-This repository contains a collection of Mbed TLS example applications based on Mbed OS.
-Each subdirectory contains a separate example meant for building as an executable.
+This repository contains an  Mbed MQTT client with TLS example.

 # Getting started